Outcomes from student engagement in collaborative brainstorming

 As with any great educator, her goal is to engage students, allowing them to contribute and share ideas and to deepen their learning through interactivity and collaboration.
 Whilst Giles is an experienced Architect in the industry and could easily note the key features and design elements from a site visit, her goal to deliver a more student-centric, socialized, and engaged learning experience meant she had to find the right solution.
 “I used to define the top 10 terms from each site visit, prepare the material and then have to broadcast these as the ‘sage on the stage’.”

-“I wanted to increase contributions by all students,” Giles explains, “specifically the goal was to encourage much more detailed content, by many.
-[This meant] an increased investment, by the students, in the co-creation of content.”
+“I wanted to increase contributions by all students,” Giles explains, “specifically the goal was to encourage much more detailed content, by many. an increased investment, by the students, in the co-creation of content.”
 This is a great way not just to get students engaged, but also deepen and socialize the learning experience.

 Giles uses a collaborative mind map format for students to share architectural content and to brainstorm online having conducted a site visit.
 She elaborates, “Importantly, for the architectural content, I needed the students to have the ability to upload images and files, so each ‘mind-map’ is a rich repository of co-created content.
 GroupMap does this better than any other platform.”
 As Giles shares, “we have an excellent digital platform and a place, outside of the tutorial room, in which we all come together to contribute, synchronously and asynchronously.”

 Giles has used GroupMap in the core unit ARCT4430 in the Master of Architecture for the last 3 years.
 “Each year has had around 100 participants.
-So over 300 students have created at least 30 separate mind-maps.” she highlights.”The ease of use for students, the clarity of the page and the ability for students to search for appropriate images to illustrate and communicate are really useful features… [There has been] Very little resistance by students in immediately embracing the platform, as they could see how easy it was to use and the benefit they receive from contributing to help grow the content together.”
+So over 300 students have created at least 30 separate mind-maps.” she highlights.”The ease of use for students, the clarity of the page and the ability for students to search for appropriate images to illustrate and communicate are really useful features… Very little resistance by students in immediately embracing the platform, as they could see how easy it was to use and the benefit they receive from contributing to help grow the content together.”

 Forrest Hall, University of Western Australia.
 Kerry Hill Architects, construction by Jaxon